flare-foundation/docs/docs/tech/fassets/minting.md

       In this situation, the block numbers do not increment but the block timestamps do.

 4. After this event is emitted, the minter must pay the full underlying amount plus the fee to the agent on the underlying chain in a certain amount of time.
-5. Using the State Connector, the minter proves the payment on Flare.
+5. Using the Flare Data Connector, the minter proves the payment on Flare.
 6. After the payment is proved, the minter executes the minting process, which sends FAssets to the minter's account.

 When minting is executed, the [minting fee](#fees) is split between the agent and the pool: